 It is also common to obtain refugee status and travel documents with individual protection.

-If the list above applies to you, you may still apply for protection accessed individually.
+If the list above applies to you, you may still apply for protection by individual assessment.
 If so, UDI will consider whether you meet the requirements for obtaining a permit as a refugee.

 You must contact your home country for help, unless you fear persecution in your home country.